mdkberry/comfyui_workflows/README.md

 - **By April 2025 model choices and ability were becoming exponentially more complex**.
 Research became a full-time job.
 New models - with no manual - dropped almost daily until the end of the 2025.
 And the more we could do, the longer it took to do it.
 I'd already knocked out 7 music videos, but **the next video took me 80 days to finish; a ten minute narrated noir called** ["Footprints In Eternity"](https://www.youtube.com/watch?v=mIDSYRsuSFM&list=PLVCJTJhkunkQSY_QZBMFclmB9-LXOi8WY&index=6).

-- **Lipsync appeared for the first time around June 2025 with Chatterbox, InfiniteTalk and FantasyPortrait for WAN, and then VibeVoice (August 2025)**.
+- **Lipsync appeared for the first time around June 2025 with Chatterbox, InfiniteTalk and FantasyPortrait for WAN, and then VibeVoice (August 2025)**.
 I spent the rest of the year researching WAN based models and got so consumed by the research that I didnt make any content.

 - **In Jan 2026 I forced myself back to making content to get out of the eternal research loop, switching full-time to LTX 2** when it was released as Open Source (sticking with HuMO and WAN models for occasional polishing and detailing).
-Thankfully around then the pace of model releases slowed enough for me to stay focused on actually making videos again.
+Thankfully around then the pace of model releases slowed enough for me to stay focused on actually making videos again.

 - **It's now June 2026, and I am currently testing Bernini (WAN based)** which I really like.